 Why do some rosins look like "sauce" while others are solid?

 Rosin consistency depends on terpene content, storage temperature, and curing methods after extraction.
 High-terpene rosin often appears sauce-like or wet because terpenes are liquid at room temperature and create a more viscous texture.
 Lower-terpene rosin or products stored in cooler conditions typically maintain firmer, more solid consistencies that are easier to handle but may sacrifice some flavor intensity.
-Temperature sensitivity means that products can appear solid in refrigerated storage but become sauce-like when brought to room temperature, which explains why consistency can vary every time you open the same product.
+Temperature sensitivity means that products can appear solid in refrigerated storage but become sauce-like when brought to room temperature.

 What is "live rosin" and how is it different from regular rosin?